Shared Socioeconomic Pathways (project.ssp)

 Postprocess aviation emissions for SSP 2024.

-Use mix-models ssp transport --help in.xlsx out.xlsx to invoke main().
+1. To process data from file, use mix-models ssp transport --help in.xlsx out.xlsx to invoke process_file().
 Data are read from PATH_IN, in .xlsx or .csv format.
 If .xlsx, the data are first temporarily converted to .csv.
-Data are written to PATH_OUT; if not given, this defaults to the same path and suffix as PATH_IN, with “_out” added to the stem.
+Data are written to PATH_OUT; if not given, this defaults to the same path and suffix as PATH_IN with “_out” added to the stem.

 For example: